Deportation in the second Trump administration: Bhutan

+North America

 Costa Rica

-In the evening of February 20, 2025, 135 immigrants to the U.S. from Eastern European nations including 65 children arrived in Costa Rica.
+In the evening of February 20, 2025, the US deported 135 immigrants (including 65 children) from a dozen nations — most predominantly Uzbekistan, China and Armenia — to Costa Rica.
 Five days later another group of 65 migrants including 16 children arrived.
 Local authorities immediately loaded them onto buses for a six-hour ride to the Temporary Migrant Care Center near the border with Panama.
 The center is a former wood products facility that had been extensively remodeled in 2017.
 The U.S. would reportedly pay for their transportation while the IOM would offer assistance with any onward migration.

 The office of Costa Rica's independent ombudsman (Defender of Inhabitants) met and interviewed the immigrants and issued a report detailing problems with their treatment.
 The ombudsman's office claimed immigrants had arrived in "visible distress" and were unaware of their destination after leaving the U.S.; were not allowed to contact overseas relatives; had their identity documents taken from them; and did not receive proper medical or other services on arrival.
-Costa Rica's security minister Mario Zamora stated that the immigrants did receive proper care on their arrival to the temporary care center and that the ombudsman's report was based on limited contact with immigrants at the airport, a contention the ombudsman rejected.
+Costa Rica's security minister Mario Zamora stated that the immigrants received proper care on their arrival to the temporary care center and that the ombudsman's report was based on limited contact with immigrants at the airport, a contention the ombudsman rejected.

-As of late April, 85 deportees remained in Costa Rica.
+As of late April 2025, 85 deportees remained in Costa Rica.
 They were allowed to leave the care center and permitted to remain in the country for three months, after which they were to have accepted voluntary repatriation or obtained legal status.
 Without some legal status, however, they were not allowed to obtain work.